5 Ways to Improve Your Golf Short Game

 This will ease the tension in your arms and wrists.
 Allowing you to have a better opportunity to hit a good shot.
 Once your grip is in check… you can focus a basic chipping stance, which includes keeping your feet are closer together and your back straight.

-2. Make You Rotate the Body
+Make Sure You Rotate the Body

 Just because we don’t move the ball very far when chipping and pitching.
 You still need to have some movement in the body.